Sector Alpha

 Is FMCG - Contract Mfg expanding or contracting this week?

-The FMCG - Contract Mfg sector is expanding this week with a breadth change of +1 stocks.
+The FMCG - Contract Mfg sector is stable this week.

 Which FMCG - Contract Mfg stocks have the highest revenue growth?